Hadeweka/SDL-Crystal-Bindings/README.md

 For the other SDL library bindings, you also need to have SDL_image, SDL_mixer and SDL_ttf available.

-Depending on the SDL version, you should use either the main branch (for SDL 2) or the sdl3 branch (for SDL 3).

 ## Usage

 Simply add this shard (`sdl-crystal-bindings`) to your `shard.yml`.
 This repository comes with pre-generated binding files.

-Then, use `require "sdl-crystal-bindings"` (or `"sdl-crystal-bindings/sdl3-crystal-bindings"` for SDL3).
+Then, use `require "sdl-crystal-bindings"`.

-For the other SDL libraries, you can use `require "sdl-crystal-bindings/sdl-image-bindings"`, for example (or `"sdl3-image-bindings"` for SDL3).
+For the other SDL libraries, you can use `require "sdl-crystal-bindings/sdl-image-bindings"`, for example.
 Note that the examples use the relative paths to the respective files.

 Regular SDL functions, structs, enums, unions and constants are accessible using the `LibSDL` namespace, while